 Wesley So had more or less that same wow effect on veteran journalist Ignacio Dee, who, after seeing So dismantle the opposition one by one in his age group back in 2001, remembered murmuring to himself, "This kid doesn't belong in this tournament."

-Over a decade later, So, 23, has not only fulfilled expectations, but he has also reached rarefied air in his sport.
+Over a decade later, So, 23, has not only fulfilled expectations, but he has also become royalty in a board game of knights and queens and kings.
 He became a full-fledged grandmaster at 14 - the ninth youngest player ever to do so - and in a phenomenal rise over the last few years has sky-rocketed to super-GM status.

 So is now the world's No. 2-ranked player and, after winning the Board 3 gold medal in the Chess Olympiad last year and his first US chess championships title just last April, saw his ELO rating soar past 2800 - a level only 12 players have reached in the sport's long, rich history (For comparison, the highest ELO rating Torre ever reached back in 1983 was 2580; Bobby Fischer's was 2785).

 There's just one hitch: he now represents the US, not the Philippines, in tournaments.

 How the Philippines discovered a chess player described by Star sportswriter Joey Villar as a once-in-a-generation athlete in the mold of Manny Pacquiao and somehow managed to lose him is another head-scratching moment which best captures the sorry state that Philippine sports is in.